 Para.
 14. (a): Decreasing carbon intensity over the vehicles’ life; defining harmonized methodologies to determine the climate impact of vehicles during their lifetime that can then inform the corresponding regulatory framework; developing Carbon life cycle assessment (LCA) of vehicles a critical stepping stone

 Para.
-14. (b): Developing of the harmonized international regulatory framework for facilitating the transition to alternative fuels and greening
+14. (b): Developing of the harmonized international regulatory framework for facilitating the transition to alternative fuels and greening addressing a diversity of pathways for GHG reduction answering to the needs of all regions and the diversity of mobility applications

 Para: 14 (c): support the acceleration of electrification.
-Enhancing vehicle fuel efficiency and increasing the adoption of EVs can play an essential role in combating climate emissions whilst improving air quality
+Enhancing vehicle fuel efficiency and increasing the adoption of EVs can play an essential role in combating climate emissions whilst improving air quality.

 Para 14. (h): Accelerated regulatory framework for digitalization of the sector, and integration of innovations and new technologies.